Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Time of Flight Experiment

-The trigger scheme used for the ToF measurement in the waveform digitizer is configured such that a start signal timestamp is generated when the $\mathrm{CeBr_3}$ detector registers a 4.4 MeV $\gamma$.
-The stop signal timestamp is recorded when either a neutron or a $\gamma$ event is triggered in the PS detector.
-To reduce the rate of accidental background events, a correlated time window of 200 ns interval between start and stop time is used for the data acquisition.
-Due to the relatively small active area of the PS detector, the overall trigger acceptance of the setup is relatively low and the data presented for the ToF analysis consists of 3 days.
-The raw waveforms from both detectors are recorded and the PS detector data is analyzed in the same manner as for the singles events.
-The ToF variable is calculated by taking the the recorded start and stop timestamp generated from $\mathrm{CeBr_3}$ and PS detector, respectively.
-A clear separation between the 650 extracted neutron and $\gamma$ events is observed in the ToF distribution, as shown in Fig.~\ref{ToF}(b).
-The events with $\mathrm{ToF > 30}$ ns are tagged as neutron events~(red hatched region), while events with $\mathrm{ToF < 25}$ns are tagged as $\gamma$ events~(blue hatched region).
+The trigger scheme used for the ToF measurement in the waveform digitizer was configured such that a start signal timestamp was generated when the $\mathrm{CeBr_3}$ detector registers a 4.4 MeV $\gamma$ event.
+The stop signal timestamp was recorded when either a neutron or a $\gamma$ event was triggered in the PS detector.
+To reduce the rate of accidental background events, a correlated time window of 200 ns ($\mathrm{E_n \sim 130 }$ keV) interval between start and stop time was used for the data acquisition.
+Due to the relatively small active area of the PS detector, the overall trigger acceptance of the setup was relatively low and the data presented for the ToF analysis consists of 3 days.~The raw waveforms from both the detectors were recorded and the PS detector data was analyzed in the same manner as for the singles events.
+The ToF variable was calculated by taking the recorded start and stop timestamp generated from $\mathrm{CeBr_3}$ and PS detector, respectively.
+In the charge range 200 to 4000, the ToF distribution shows a clear separation between the extracted neutron and $\gamma$ events, as shown in Fig.~\ref{ToF}(b).
+The events with $\mathrm{ToF > 30}$ ns are tagged as neutron events~(red hatched region), while events with $\mathrm{ToF < 25}$ ns are tagged as $\gamma$ events~(blue hatched region).
+For the integrated charge range 200 to 800, a total of 650 $\gamma$ and neutron events are filtered.
+For the same charge range, Fig.~\ref{NeutInTimebins} shows the neutron energy distribution, calculated from Eq.~\ref{eq:tof_neutron}.
+The energy deposition by a recoiling proton is affected by the finite detector acceptances, charge collection inefficiencies, and quenching effects arising from non-linear energy deposition.
+Consequently, a fraction of neutron events ($\sim 36\% $) are found to have proton recoil energy deposition in the lower $\mathrm{E_{dep}}$ range of 150 to 400 $\mathrm{keV_{ee}}$ where the conventional PSD technique fails to discriminate neutrons and $\gamma$-rays.
 The PSD parameter is then calculated for these tagged events, in the same manner as done for singles events, and are compared with the PSD distribution obtained from the discrimination of neutron and $\gamma$ events using the ML score.

 Figure~\ref{mlpResp} (a) and (b) show the PSD variable calculated using the CCM (black solid histogram) for PS detector in charge range from 200 to 800.
 Also shown are the PSD distribution for neutron (Fig~\ref{mlpResp} (b)) and $\gamma$ (Fig~\ref{mlpResp} (a)) events discriminated using the MLPBNN (solid green square) and ToF (open blue circles) method, respectively.
 The agreement between the results obtained for the discrimination of neutron and $\gamma$ events from MLPBNN and ToF is very good within the statistical uncertainties.
 This demonstrates the robustness of the ML algorithm for the efficient discrimination of neutron and $\gamma$ events where the CCM fails.
 Similarly, Fig~\ref{svmResp} (a) and (b) show, the PSD variable calculated from CCM (black solid histogram) and comparison of discriminated neutron and $\gamma$ events obtained from SVM algorithm and ToF method.
 Qualitatively, both the ML algorithms discriminate neutron and $\gamma$ events reasonably well in the studied lower energy regime.